key4hep/EDM4hep/doc/differences_wrt_lcio.md

 only true for the in-memory representation, while on disk these values are stored as `float`s.

-## Signendess of time stamp
+## Signendess of timestamp

-`LCEvent::getTimeStamp` returns a `long64` in LCIO, but `edm4hep::EventHeader::getTimeStamp` returns a `uint64_t`.
+`LCEvent::getTimeStamp` returns a `long long` (usually a 64 bit integer) in LCIO, but `edm4hep::EventHeader::getTimeStamp` returns a `uint64_t`.
 We keep this difference deliberately since all timestamps are assumed to be absolute (after some specified time point) and, consequently, are strictly positive.

 ## Type difference in number of contributions to `SimCalorimeterHit`